Day 1 Office Activations

 1. Overview

-Opening a new office or space type is not just a logistical moment, it’s a critical first experience that shapes how people understand, use, and feel about a space.
+Opening a new office is not just a logistical milestone, but a critical first experience that shapes how people understand, navigate, and connect within a new environment.

-I led the design of a “Day 1” experience framework to help employees quickly understand their environment, feel productive, and build connection to their workplace and community.
+I led the design of a scalable “Day 1” experience framework that helps employees quickly build confidence, understand how to use the space, and feel connected to the workplace community.

 Impact